jaybxyz/abstract-account/README.md

 | [`account-eth`](./cosmwasm//contracts//eth/)           | account controlled by Ethereum signatures                    | [YouTube][10] |
 | [`account-granter`](./cosmwasm/contracts/granter/)     | account with authz grant capability                          | [YouTube][11] |
 | [`account-updatable`](./cosmwasm/contracts/updatable/) | account with rotatable pubkey                                | [YouTube][12] |

+## Signing an abstract account program

+If you ever wonder where to find the signing code in the [Account Abstraction for Cosmos - Demo #1 - Key Rotation](https://youtu.be/AdaLn28qG70) demo presented by [larry0x](https://github.com/larry0x), here is [the code](https://gist.github.com/jaybxyz/26e8ae886a793e1552ee39ca7da15ac5).
+Feel free to make use of it for your exploration on Abstract Account

 ## License